Cleaning Your Pool After a Hurricane

-If there is no electricity available, clean out as much debris as you can and superchlorinate the pool water.
+If there is no electricity available when you clean your pool after a hurricane, clear out as much debris as you can and superchlorinate the pool water.
 Bring the Free Available Chlorine (FAC) level up to at least 5-10 ppm using Di-Chlor Shock or liquid chlorine.
 Maintain this FAC level to prevent algae and hinder mosquito larvae growth.
 Once the power is restored, complete the remainder of the steps.

 If you have electricity:

 Clean Pump Strainer and Skimmer Baskets